Levan Datunashvili

 Levan Datunahsvili (born 18 January 1983, in Tbilisi) is a Georgian rugby union player who plays as a lock.

 Career

 Datunahsvili currently plays for Aurillac, in France.

-He has currently 49 caps, with 4 tries scored, 20 points in aggregate, for the Georgian Squad.
-His debut was at 22 February 2004, in a 6-6 draw with Spain, where he played as a substitute.
+He has currently 75 caps, with 8 tries scored, 40 points in aggregate, for the Georgian Squad.
+His debut was on 22 February 2004, in a 6-6 draw with Spain, where he played as a substitute.
 He was selected for the Georgia side that entered the 2007 Rugby World Cup finals.
 He played three matches, two of them as a substitute.
 He was called for the 2011 Rugby World Cup, playing in four matches.
 He was scoreless in both presences.